timotdsantos/CarND-Behavioral-Cloning-P3/README.md

 In this project, I've learned about using deep neural networks and convolutional neural networks to clone driving behavior.
 Here, I trained, validated and tested models using Keras.
 The model's output is steering angle to an autonomous vehicle, based on images captured by the camera.

 The provided simulator was used to train and test the model.
-You can steer a car around a track for data collection and the image data and steering angles were used to train a neural network and then use this model to drive the car autonomously around the track.
+You can steer a car around a track for data collection and the image data and steering angles were used to train a neural network.
+The model is integrated with the simulator so that the model can be used to drive the car autonomously around the track.

+### Project Objectives
+---

+The goals / steps of this project are the following:
+* Use the simulator to collect data of good driving behavior
+* Design, train and validate a model that predicts a steering angle from image data
+* Use the model to drive the vehicle autonomously around the first track in the simulator.
+The vehicle should remain on the road for an entire loop around the track.

 The Project
 ---